livechat/react-native-livechat/README.md

 #### Chat bubble

-Chat bubble is the round icon (chat trigger) in the bottom right corner of the screen.
+The chat bubble is the round icon (chat trigger) in the bottom right corner of the screen.

 ##### Position